kartik-v/yii2-app-practical-a/README.md

 [![Monthly Downloads](https://poser.pugx.org/kartik-v/yii2-app-practical-a/d/monthly.png)](https://packagist.org/packages/kartik-v/yii2-app-practical-a)
 [![Daily Downloads](https://poser.pugx.org/kartik-v/yii2-app-practical-a/d/daily.png)](https://packagist.org/packages/kartik-v/yii2-app-practical-a)

-Yii 2 Practical-A Application Template is a skeleton Yii 2 application based on the [yii2-advanced template](https://github.com/yiisoft/yii2-app-advanced/) best for developing complex Web applications with multiple tiers.
-The template allows a **practical** method to directly access the frontend from the app root.
+Yii 2 Practical-A Project Template is a skeleton Yii 2 application based on the [yii2-advanced template](https://github.com/yiisoft/yii2-app-advanced/) best for developing complex Web applications with multiple tiers.
+The template allows a **practical** method to directly access the frontend from the app root and a simplified way to access backend.

 The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.